aperveyev/booru_yolo/models/README.md

 ### yolov8s_aa06.pt - torso components model

- 0 - head   - pretty girl and not only, all angles incl. faceless rear view <br>
+ 0 - head   - anime pretty girl and not only <br>
  1 - bust   - torso part from collarbone center to pair of covered breasts <br>
  2 - boob   - bust with no bra, nipples mostly visible, generally NSFW <br>
  3 - shld   - shoulder and maybe one breast viewed mostly in profile, exactly rear view excluded <br>